 Select the code repository from the dropdown and specify the branch that you deploy from.
 Sleuth will initialize the project with your last commit until further deploys are detected.

 Sleuth uses your code repos as its main sources of change.
 By analyzing past behavior (i.e., commits, pull requests, issues, feature flags, etc.) and comparing it with your current and future deploys, Sleuth paints a picture of your entire project's health status, giving you instant feedback on the impact of the changes you and your team are making.
-Sleuth can also look at feature flags and infrastructure environments, and provide you with actionable metrics obtained from those platforms.
+Sleuth can also look at feature flags and infrastructure environments, and provide you with actionable metrics, such as error logs, CPU utilization, and other information obtained from those platforms.

 To add a source of change, first make sure you have the necessary permissions.